 Petitioner further argues that any relevance of these two pieces of software is outweighed by its potential to confuse and mislead.
-Id.
-Petitioner also contends that this software and the testimony that relies upon it lack authentication and are hearsay.
+Id.Petitioner also contends that this software and the testimony that relies upon it lack authentication and are hearsay.
 Id. at 10-12.

-Patent Owner responds that it does not seek to admit the Photo VR or '176 patent software itself.
-Patent Owner's Opposition to Petitioner's Motion to Exclude Evidence (Paper 28, "PO Opp. to Mot. to Exclude") 2.
-Patent Owner argues that Dr. Oliver considered this software as part of his review of the technology at issue in the case.
+Patent Owner responds that it does not seek to admit the Photo VR or '099 patent software itself.
+Paper 30, 2.
+Patent Owner argues that Dr. Oliver considered this software as part of his review of the technology at issue in the proceeding.
 Id.
-Patent Owner points out (id. at 6) that the bases for an expert's opinion need not be admissible "[i]f experts in the particular field would reasonably rely on those kinds of facts or data in forming an opinion on the subject."
+Patent Owner points out, id. at 6, that the bases for an expert's opinion need not be admissible "[i]f experts in the particular field would reasonably rely on those kinds of facts or data in forming an opinion on the subject."
 FED.
 R. EVID.
 703.

-As to the '176 patent software, Patent Owner argues that Dr. Oliver determined that it was functionally identical to that disclosed in the patent application (and consistent with the patent's disclosure) except that it was modified slightly to work with a current operating system.
-PO Opp. to Mot. to Exclude 2-3, 6-8.
+As to the '099 patent software, Patent Owner argues that Dr. Oliver determined that it was functionally identical to that disclosed in the patent application (and consistent with the patent's disclosure) except that it was modified slightly to work with a current operating system.
+Paper 30, 2-3, 6-8.
 As to the Photo VR software, Patent Owner argues that it corroborated the understanding Dr. Oliver gained from the Photo VR reference itself.
 Id. at 3.
-According to Patent Owner, Dr. Oliver had the knowledge and experience necessary to authenticate the software by comparing their functions with what they purport to be.
+According to Patent Owner, Dr. Oliver had the knowledge and experience necessary to authenticate the software by comparing its functions with what they purport to be.
 Id. at 6 (citing FED.
 R. EVID.
 901(b)(3) (listing "[a] comparison with an authenticated specimen by an expert witness" as an example of evidence that satisfies the authentication requirement)).

 We are not persuaded that Dr. Oliver's testimony should be excluded.
 Rather, an expert reasonably could rely upon later versions of software to gain a general understanding of the technology at issue in documents that describe earlier versions of such software.
-Petitioner has not persuaded us that Patent Owner's purported failure to establish an identity between the software Dr. Oliver actually reviewed and the software referenced in Photo VR and the '176 patent makes such reliance unreasonable in this case.
-Rather, Petitioner's arguments go toward the weight we should give Dr. Oliver's testimony.
+Petitioner has not persuaded us that Patent Owner's purported failure to establish an identity between the software Dr. Oliver actually reviewed and the software referenced in Photo VR and the '099 patent makes such reliance unreasonable in this instance.
+Petitioner's arguments instead go toward the weight we should give Dr. Oliver's testimony.
 Cf. Smith v.
-Ford Motor Co., 215 F.3d 713, 718 (7th Cir.
+Ford Motor Co., 215 F.3d 713, 718 (Fed.
+Cir.
 2000) ("The soundness of the factual underpinnings of the expert's analysis and the correctness of the expert's conclusions based on that analysis are factual matters to be determined by the trier of fact.").